Skip to Content

 • Cost $1.87 / ounce

-Okay, you might think that having number two make wrinkles is crazy with magazine collage but hear me out… this glue is perfect for gluing edges and sweeps around the middle.
+Okay, you might think that having number two make wrinkles is crazy with magazine collage but hear me out… this glue is perfect for making a thin layer of glue around edges and sweeps around the middle.
 It really isn't made to be an all over glue so that is not a bother!
 For the cost, this is an AMAZING option and if you are good at keeping your glue closed I would pick this one!

 Get Art Glitter Glue on Amazon